Swetha06-sys/corizo-internship-works/README.md

   * Features: 591 features and 1 target column.
 The target column has values “-1” for pass and “1” for fail.
   * Project Objective: Build a classifier to predict the pass/fail yield and analyze feature relevance to determine if all features are necessary.

-**Minor Project-NHANES Dataset Analysis:** \
-**Objective:** Analyze the NHANES dataset to perform various tasks related to data manipulation, visualization, and statistical analysis using numpy and matplotlib.

 **Requirements:**
 Common Dependencies
   * Python 3.x